Key Info

 The BA in International Business will provide you with a distinctive and challenging undergraduate experience.
 The programme is structured around a broad and flexible curriculum with subject choices that will help you to understand how business decisions are undertaken in a globalised world shaped by political, social and legal issues.

 Under the ‘normal’ pathway, students spend years 1, 2 and 4 in UL.
-An international study/work placement in year 3 is a core part of the programme.
-This international experience will allow you to attend university in Europe, the US, Latin America, Asia or Australia.
-Having the chance to push your learning in a new environment is a challenging and exciting part of the programme.
+International study and work placements in Year 3 are a core part of the programme.
+This international experience will allow you to attend university in Europe, the US, Latin America, Africa, Asia or Australia.

 Dual Degree Opportunity